 Population growth has slowed to around 1% per annum.
-The number of non-resident workers (NRWs) dropped significantly in 2015 but rose slightly in 2017.
 Interviewees report the diversity in town has increased as businesses used non-salary innovations including 457 visas to attract workers during CSG construction.

 Context

 • Over half of the Maranoa local government area (LGA) population resides in the town of Roma.